Reduce Home Heating Costs

 - 4. Check Your Door frames.

 - A simple rule to remember is that if you can see light coming in under your doors then you need to get the thresholds repaired.
 The main reason is because heat is escaping through these gaps.
 In most cases you can actually fix the thresholds yourself with a screwdriver and some patience.
 If you have pre-existing thresholds you just need to turn the screws until you are no longer able to see daylight when the door is closed.
-If you don’t have thresholds in place here is a quick how to guide for installing them in your home

 - 5. Add Some Blankets To Your Bed.